 Is WRAS Approval a Legal Requirement?

-Unfortunately, this is not the most straightforward question to answer as although WRAS regulations are of high importance in the industry, the road to WRAS approval is a voluntary scheme.
-So even though you would expect manufacturers to have WRAS approved products, they are under no legal obligation to provide WRAS certified products.
-So, to answer the question WRAS is not currently a legal requirement, but it is still a recommended standard which has become more significant in recent years.
+Unfortunately, this is not the most straightforward question to answer.
+Although WRAS regulations are highly important in the industry, the road to WRAS approval is a voluntary scheme.
+So even though you would expect manufacturers to have WRAS-approved products, they are under no legal obligation to provide WRAS-certified products.
+So, to answer the question WRAS is not currently a legal requirement, but it is still a recommended standard that has become more significant in recent years.

 When Do WRAS Regulations Apply?

-This leads us to the next question of when and where do WRAS regulations apply.
-The regulations apply to all properties and premises that receive public water supply and focus on the passing of water between the boundary of a building and the point of discharge.
+This leads us to the next question of when and where WRAS regulations apply.
+The regulations apply to all properties and premises that receive public water supply and focus on passing water between the boundary of a building and the point of discharge.

 How To Recognise Whether a Product is WRAS Approved